 No, laser surgery does not interfere in any way with having cataract surgery later on, if you need it.

 The normal lens in the eye is removed during cataract surgery and replaced with an artificial lens called an IOL.
-A device, called an optical biometer, measures the eye.
+A device called an optical biometer measures the eye.
 This calculates the correct power of IOL.
-Part of this calculation involves measuring the curvature of the cornea which is reshaped with laser eye surgery such as LASIK or SMILE.
+Part of this calculation involves measuring the curvature of the cornea, which laser eye surgery reshapes.
 Previously, the reshaped cornea interfered with the calculations made by the biometer, often resulting in “refractive surprises”.
 The interference introduced inaccuracies and errors in the choice of IOL.
-However in recent years, we have a better understanding of why this occurs and we also have better biometers which can compensate for corneas which have been reshaped by LASIK or SMILE.
+However, in recent years, we have a better understanding of why this occurs.
+We also have better biometers that can compensate for corneas which have had previous LASIK or SMILE surgeries.
 Now choosing a suitable IOL for someone who has had laser eye surgery is just as accurate as it is for someone who has never had laser eye surgery.

 Can I have laser eye surgery if I am developing cataracts?

-In theory you could do so, however, it is not recommended.
-During your medical assessment for laser eye surgery your eyes will be checked for signs of developing cataracts.
-Your surgeon will recommend that you do not proceed, even if it’s early signs.
-The reason being, as a cataract progresses, it will cause changes in your vision that will affect the outcome of your laser eye surgery.
-A worsening cataract can cause the eye to become increasingly short sighted, and cause a general deterioration in vision quality.
+In theory, you could do so, however, it is not recommended.
+During your medical assessment for laser eye surgery, your surgeon will check for signs of developing cataracts.
+Often they will recommend that you do not proceed, even if it’s early signs.
+The reason is, that as a cataract progresses, it will cause changes in your vision that will affect the outcome of your laser eye surgery.
+A worsening cataract can cause the eye to become increasingly short-sighted, and cause a general deterioration in vision quality.
 We cannot tell how quickly a cataract will progress to the point where it affects vision or how.
 But in some cases, this can occur within only a few years.
-If you have recently spent a significant amount of money having laser eye surgery, you are likely to be very annoyed if within a couple of years your vision deteriorates due to cataracts.
+Suppose you have recently spent a significant amount of money having laser eye surgery, you are likely to be very annoyed if, within a couple of years, your vision deteriorates due to cataracts.

 Your surgeon may offer you “cataract surgery” if there are signs of cataracts.
 Also known as “refractive lens exchange” (RLE) or “clear lens exchange” (CLE), as an alternative way of getting out of glasses or contact lenses.